fitsblb/LHL-SQL-project/QA.md

             ns.country ```

-2. I have also dropped some columns where the was no values/NULL in the rows by doing this
+2. I have also dropped some columns where the was no values/NULL in the rows  in the new_session table.

    ```
      ALTER TABLE new_sessions
      DROP COLUMN searchkeyword;
     ```

--- The columns dropped are, searchkeyword,productrefundamount,  itemquantity, itemrevenue ALL from new_sessions
+- The columns dropped are, searchkeyword,productrefundamount,  itemquantity, itemrevenue ALL from new_sessions

 3. I have changed dataype of the date column in new_sessions which was in in integer intially to proper date format by altering the table's format